 In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51".
 This statement amends ARB 51 to establish accounting and reporting standards for the noncontrolling interest (minority interest) in a subsidiary and for the deconsolidation of a subsidiary.
 Upon its adoption, effective as of the beginning of the company's 2009 fiscal year, noncontrolling interests will be classified as equity in the company's financial statements and income and comprehensive income attributed to the noncontrolling interest will be included in the company's income and comprehensive income.
 The provisions of this standard must be applied retrospectively upon adoption.
-The company does not anticipate the adoption of SFAS No. 160 will have a material impact on its financial statements.
+The company will apply this guidance prospectively.
+The company does not anticipate that the adoption of SFAS No. 160 will have a material impact on its financial statements.